by John W. Ritenbaugh (1932-2023)

-The Bible's peculiar elegance in its writing has helped make it the world's best seller decade after decade.
-The divine Author, who possesses beauty of expression far beyond even the best of human authors, has given us tiny glimpses of His genius in the soaring literary majesties of Psalms, Isaiah and Hebrews.
-He also shows us another side of His literary abilities in the simply stated but discerning, penetrating and practical insights of Proverbs and Ecclesiastes.
+The Bible's peculiar elegance in its writing has helped make it the world's bestseller decade after decade.
+The divine Author, who possesses a beauty of expression far beyond even the best of human authors, has given us tiny glimpses of His genius in the soaring literary majesties of Psalms, Isaiah, and Hebrews.
+He also shows us another side of His literary abilities in the simply stated but discerning, penetrating, and practical insights of Proverbs and Ecclesiastes.

-God gives much of His instruction in similes, parables, allegories, metaphors, types, figures and symbols, providing illustrations that virtually everyone, no matter what their background or station, can grasp.
-To this He adds true, real life examples drawn from the whole spectrum of human and spirit life over vast expanses of time.
+God gives much of His instruction in similes, parables, allegories, metaphors, types, figures, and symbols, providing illustrations that virtually everyone, no matter their background or station, can grasp.
+To this, He adds true, real-life examples drawn from the whole spectrum of human and spirit life over vast expanses of time.
 We have access to the very wisdom of the ages!
-The Bible is a fund of knowledge especially useful concerning relationships, applicable and practical to anyone who believes at any time in human history.
+The Bible is a fund of knowledge that is especially useful concerning relationships, applicable and practical to anyone who believes at any time in human history.

-As a teaching vehicle, the general term "fruit" may be used more frequently than all other farming terms.
+As a teaching vehicle, Scripture uses the general term "fruit" more frequently than all other farming terms.
 In the physical realm, fruit is generally considered to be the seed-bearing product of a plant.
 Many of these are edible and very enjoyable and nourishing to eat.
-While the Bible agrees with this, it also frequently presents fruit as the product of effort or to provide a symbolical meaning.
+While the Bible agrees with this, it also frequently presents fruit as the product of effort or to provide a symbolic meaning.

 Fruit as a Symbol

-John the Baptist's teaching to the Pharisees and Sadducees in Matthew 3:8 is an example of this: "Therefore bear fruits worthy of repentance."
+John the Baptist's teaching to the Pharisees and Sadducees in Matthew 3:8 exemplifies this: "Therefore bear fruits worthy of repentance."
 Fruit symbolizes the consequence or product of repentance.
 The fruit of repentance toward God is, among other things, a change of attitude toward Him and His law.
-It represents quenching one's enmity toward Him, as well as turning from disobedient to His Word to obedient.
-It may also indicate a change of status and relationship from son of Satan (John 8:44) to son of God (Romans 8:14).
+It represents quenching one's enmity toward Him and turning from disobedience to His Word to obedience.
+It may also indicate a change of status and relationship from a child of Satan (John 8:44) to a child of God (Romans 8:14).

 Jeremiah 6:19 is a clear example from the Old Testament: